ALDOPUTRA07/predicition_delivery_time/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+In the food delivery industry, where prompt and accurate delivery is crucial.
+Delivery time directly affects customer satisfaction and their overall experience.
+This project can overcome the case.
 This project predicts food delivery time.
-The project uses XGboost regression as a basic model to predict delivery time.
+The project uses XGboost regression as a model to predict delivery time.
 This project also includes monitoring machine learning models using evidentlyAI.

 ### Getting prediction